sourcegraph/about/blogposts/2022/monolith-microservices.md

 <figcaption>A sample architecture diagram showing the high-level change being implemented.</figcaption>
 <br>

 Share this document with the list of stakeholders you created in step 1.
-Feedback is crucial for two reasons:
+Feedback serves two purposes:

-1. Feedback will improve the proposal by calling out difficulties one person alone couldn't foresee
+1. Feedback will improve the proposal by calling out difficulties one person alone couldn't foresee.
 2. Feedback will strengthen stakeholder buy-in needed to follow through on changes across the codebase.

 ### 3. Alternate between big non-breaking and small breaking changes

 Once you've decided on the end state, break things down into more manageable, intermediate milestones.
-In your roadmap, avoid making changes that are big, non-atomic, breaking, and irreversible.
+In your roadmap, avoid making changes that are big, breaking, and irreversible.
 These kinds of changes can disrupt development or bring down prod for an extended period of time.

 A common pattern is to alternate between big changes that preserve backcompat and small, atomic (and ideally reversible) ones that break it.
 Many efforts will cycle through the following steps:

 1. Build the new service without changing the existing system.
-2. Introduce a feature toggle that will switch between the old and new code paths.
-(For example, this may involve abstracting a boundary into an interface or introducing a feature toggle.)
+2. Introduce a conditional switch between the old and new code paths.
+(This may involve introducing a new interface or feature toggle, or it might just be a simple `if` statement.)
 3. Make the small, backcompat-breaking change.
 (For example, switch the interface implementation or flip the feature toggle.)
 Ideally, you've designed this so that it's easy to rollback if something goes wrong.
 4. Clean up the old code that's no longer used.